openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 also be mentioned that GitHub discourages the use of bots and separate bot accounts; they strongly recommend using GitHub Apps.

-Making a Transifex Project for each Repository
+Making a Transifex Project for Each Repository
 ==============================================

-As translation support is provided for more repos, the total cost will also increase.
+As translation support is provided for more repos, the effort to maintain the translations infrastructure increases.
 A Transifex Project houses the content to be translated and needs to be created before any content can be added for translation.
 Transifex Projects can only support 1 GitHub repository each and need to be maintained separately.
 Maintaining a Transifex Project involves adjusting configurations, adding new languages, assigning translators to projects, or any other miscellaneous irregular tasks that would be time-consuming at a larger scale.
-If we adda a Transifex Project, each Transifex Project will need to be maintained separately, making debugging issues or tracking the progress of each Transifex Project time-consuming.
+If we add a Transifex Project, each Transifex Project will need to be maintained separately, making debugging issues or tracking the progress of each Transifex Project time-consuming.